|

 or boxes, they just stick two words in the search box: that's

+it.
 So asking them to choose...
 What's an

 Inktomi?
 What's a Teoma?
 There's nothing obvious on the page